sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 Try and run the following code.
 What is wrong this time?
 Can you fix it?
 After you fix the first error, you may encounter a 2nd error!
 Fix that one too!
-Hints: How do you end a command in Java?
-Also, check for capitalization.

-.. activecode:: code1_2_8
+.. activecode:: code1_2_10
    :language: java
    :autograde: unittest
    :practice: T